allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error MILESTONE_ALREADY_ACCEPTED()
 ```

-Error when the milestone is already accepted
+Throws when the milestone is already accepted.